 ii.
 “The term berit [covenant] is absent, but in the declaration They will become my people, and I will become their God, the reader is introduced for the first time to what is generally known as ‘the covenant formula. ’” (Block)

 iii.
 The promise of one heart may speak of a singularly devoted heart, or of a unified, gathered Israel.
 “If MT is followed, with EVV, the gift is of one heart, implying the reunion of the old northern and southern kingdoms, as in 37:15–22.”
 (Taylor)

 e.
 I will recompense their deeds on their own heads: The promise of coming restoration (especially as seen in the new covenant) is not the message of universalism, saying that all will be restored, even if they persist in their rejection of God.
-For those who follow the desire for their detestable things and their abominations, they will be judged for their sins.
+Those who follow the desire for their detestable things and their abominations will be judged for their sins.

 4. (22-23) The departure of the glory of the LORD.

 So the cherubim lifted up their wings, with the wheels beside them, and the glory of the God of Israel was high above them.
 And the glory of the LORD went up from the midst of the city and stood on the mountain, which is on the east side of the city.

 a.
 So the cherubim lifted up their wings, with the wheels beside them: As seen in the previous chapter, the cloud of God’s glory was being carried by or with God’s chariot throne, attended by the cherubim.
 As the cherubim moved, so did the glory of the God of Israel.